Meet

 Computational Research Lab Manager

-Tenzin Lhakhang sits at the confluence of software engineering, bioinformatics, and product development with a diverse background across both academic research institutions and biotech industry.
+Tenzin Lhakhang is the lab manager for the Rabadan Lab.
+He sits at the confluence of software engineering, bioinformatics, and product development with a background across both academic research institutions and the medical devices industry.

 Previously at Bruker Cellular Analysis he was leading a cross functional group focused on providing customer facing TCR/BCR-sequencing software solutions for Antibody Discovery.
 Prior to that Tenzin was managing the Bioinformatics R&D group at IsoPlexis which was focused on providing support on assay development and software solutions for a next gen multi-omics platform.
 Before his move to industry he worked at the Applied Bioinformatics Laboratories at NYU Langone Health providing bioinformatics consultatory services to a number of different labs.
 Prior to bioinformatics, Tenzin was a dance teacher at Spotlight on Dance in Vermont.